flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 The 'Pandora battery method' is a popular (and respected) collection of achievements.
 It managed to bypass most of the security layers, and focused on where Sony could not react quickly: the Pre-IPL.
 This is what Pandora managed to succeed in [@anti_piracy-pandora]:

-- **Find a way of entering entering 'Service Mode'**: by tampering with the PSP's removable battery, which had some circuitry attached for identification purposes, hackers discovered that overriding its serial number value to `0xFFFFFFFF` triggered service mode at boot time.
+- **Find a way of entering 'Service Mode'**: by tampering with the PSP's removable battery, which had some circuitry attached for identification purposes, hackers discovered that overriding its serial number value to `0xFFFFFFFF` triggered service mode at boot time.
 Thus, the Pre-IPL would look for a secondary system in the Memory Stick.
 The modified battery was referred to as **JigKick** or 'Pandora' Battery.
   - Users could create a Jigkick battery with a hacked PSP, or by desoldering the ground pin of the battery's EEPROM.
 The latter is riskier, taking into account casual users are disassembling a Lithium battery!
 Thus, some companies distributed their own 'Pandora battery' maker.
   - A Jigkick battery works like any other battery.
 However, when inserted, the PSP will always boot from the Memory Stick.
 - **Trick 'Service mode' into loading fake/unsigned firmware**: the next step was to find a way to load a fake IPL in service mode (it still has to be encrypted and signed to work).
 Well, hackers found a way, by embedding an unencrypted payload next to the encrypted block.
 The Pre-IPL would try to validate it (due to the Pre-IPL not checking that the encrypted block is 1 KB long).
 The encrypted section had to be crafted in a way that, once decrypted, will tell the Pre-IPL to 'jump 100 bytes down'.
 This bypassed the security routines and redirected execution to the payload, enabling anyone to **execute code with maximum privileges** in service mode.
 This reminds me of what happened to the [Wii](wii#the-fall-of-encryption).